-Fashion week came, and brought a feisty lil' friend named Nemo along for the ride–forcing us to consider forgoing, "Well, doesn't she look chic!" for, "Well, doesn't she look warm?!"
+Fashion week came, and brought a feisty lil' friend named Nemo along for the ride--forcing us to consider forgoing, "Well, doesn't she look chic!" for, "Well, doesn't she look warm?!"
 The runways begged to differ, offering up endless new ways to bundle-up beautifully for fall 2013.
 Check out our top ten trend takeaways from the fashion week that weathered the storm in style.

+Not even Nemo can stop the fashion crowd.
 Billy Reid, Tommy Hilfiger, Rebeccca Minkoff, Yigal Azrouel, Monika Chiang, Tocca, Lacoste, Jill Stuart, Sun Jung Wan, Ruffian, Christian Siriano and Nautica, will be showing their collections as planned this afternoon, evening and tomorrow morning, respectively, when the storm is supposed to be at its worst, WWD is reporting.

-Click through to see what trends heated up this season–and start planning your spring wardrobe accordingly.
+Click through to see what trends heated up this season--and start planning your spring wardrobe accordingly.

 We make no apologies for our obsession with Downton Abbey, the amazing British import that is loved by critics and viewers alike.
 We freaked out a lit